jwboelens/jwb.co/content/about.md

 I ~~hate all~~ don't have any social media.

-I work at <a href="https://sunrisemedical.com/">Sunrise Medical</a> where I mostly build things involving the internet.
+I work at <a href="https://sunrisemedical.com/">Sunrise Medical</a> where I like to build things involving the internet.

 ### Likes